petrinachan/petrinachan.github.io/_posts/2022-11-20-Assignment-6.md

 *Mold stuck in leg hole*

 The rest of the birds all went smoothly.
 I let each of them cure for 45 minutes before de-molding and sanding them.
 I made one extra because they were fun!
 But now I don't know what I will do with 5 legless birds.
+I also really like the grain type texture that is left from the mold!
+So I didn't sand to much to preserve those ridges.

 ![assignment-6](https://user-images.githubusercontent.com/115116582/202972590-5bc7f24b-f639-42c5-8121-baff6613bd95.jpg)
 ![IMG_20221118_214912](https://user-images.githubusercontent.com/115116582/202972622-cff452ae-cee8-41b7-9327-c3f988268856.jpg)